-- Note Under extremely severe operating conditions, especially in dusty environment or if the deposits in the centrifugal cleaner are thicker than 20 mm: change oil more frequently.
+Note Under extremely severe operating conditions, especially in dusty environment or if the deposits in the centrifugal cleaner are thicker than 20 mm: change oil more frequently.

-- Unscrew the plug and drain the oil when the engine is hot.
+- Pump out the oil with the oil bilge pump when the engine is warm.

-- In certain engines the oil is pumped out by means of a bilge pump.

-- Clean the magnet on the plug.

-- Refit the plug.

-- Fill up with oil.
+- Fill up with new oil.

 - Check the level on the dipstick.